 Petersen Rock Garden

-Currently, Susan Caward, Petersen' granddaughter, is the one taking care of the garden.
+Susan Caward, Petersen' granddaughter, took care of the garden after Petersen's death.

 In 2011, Petersen Rock Garden was named one of Oregon’s most endangered places due to the damage inflicted on the museum by time, elements, and human activity.
 In 2012, the contractor accidentally damaged one of the stone bridges in the park.
 This event led to an effort to collect laser scan data on all of the objects in Petersen Rock Garden to restore them if irreversible damage occurs.
 The garden was closed a few times for repairs.